dovahcrow/peace-lock/README.md

 In case of contention, calling `write` or `read` will just panic, which let's you know the scheduling algorithm has a bug!

+## Help Wanted

+I'm not that proficient in atomics.
+It will be super helpful if someone can help me check if the atomic ordering is used correctly and is not too tight.

+## Licence

+MIT